How Smart Homes Work

 Smart homes make life easier and convenient.
 In the case of a fire outbreak, the alarm will wake up the resident, the smart home unlock the doors, dial the fire department and light the path to safety.

 Smart homes provide some energy efficiency savings thereby reduce power bills.
 Systems like Z-Wave and ZigBee put some devices at a reduced level of functionality, and they can go to sleep and wake up when commanded.

-According to Ranger Roofing of Oklahoma, a roofer company in Tulsa, OK, smart home technology will alert seniors living alone when to take medicine, inform the hospital if he/she falls and track how much he/she is eating.
+Smart home technology will alert seniors living alone when to take medicine, inform the hospital if he/she falls and track how much he/she is eating.